nmosafi/aspComet/README.md

 	Setup.AspComet.InANonExtensibleAndNonConfigurableManner()

 And that's it!
-You can now build client applications using a supported client Javascript framework, subscribe to channels and publish messages to them.
+You can now build client applications using a supported Bayeux Javascript framework, subscribe to channels and publish messages to them.

 # Some more advanced scenarios